 Owner-run eco-lodge with just ten guest rooms

 Focus on locally-sourced, healthy food served by owner Clare and her nephew Sam

 Named after a place in the hills where an underground spring has resurfaced – a lovely spot for an afternoon walk

-Five kilometers of walking trails on the property and plenty of more extensive hikes beyond
+Five kilometres of walking trails on the property and plenty of more extensive hikes beyond

 Swimming pool and hot tub where you can unwind after a day exploring the local area

-Call us on 858 345 1762 to start planning your vacation to The Resurgence or take a look at our itineraries to Marlborough and Nelson
+Call us on to start planning your holiday to The Resurgence or take a look at our itineraries to New Zealand

 There are four rooms in the main building, and six cottages dotted around the gardens.
 All are well appointed and make the most of the views with big windows and the main lodge rooms have access to a shared balcony.
 The cottages are made up of three bush chalets and three bush lodges, each with a kitchenette, barbecue on deck, and the bush lodges also have a lounge with fireplace and outside bathtub.